Tesla9999/Coursera-Machine-Learning-Final-Project/machine learning final project.md

 ## Conclusion

 Randomforest model has the best accuracy for prediction, ~0.998 on the testing data, within the three models evaluated.
-However, gbm also produced the same prediciton on the blind test data set.
+However, gbm also produced the same prediction on the blind test data set.

 ###Thanks!